01 of 03

 A Simple Breakfast in Peru

 Breakfast in Peru is normally a simple affair.
-On a typical day, many Peruvian households awake to a quick meal of bread with a basic accompaniment such as butter, jam, cheese, ham, olives or avocado.
+On a typical day, many Peruvian households awake to a quick meal of bread with butter, jam, cheese, ham, olives, or avocado.
 Oatmeal (avena) is also common, mixed with milk or water (you’ll hear oatmeal referred to as quaker—pronounced “quacker”—after the popular Quaker Oats brand).

 Eggs, either scrambled or fried, and tamales are also eaten for breakfast, but rarely on a day-to-day basis.